 Who benefits from the Australian Camp Oven Festival?

 The whole community of Millmerran!
-Whether it is local community groups or local businesses, many local organisations are involved in the running of the Australian Camp Oven Festival.
-These groups either sell their goods to you or are paid by the ACOF committee for their services, e.g. The show society gets the money for the camping, the footy club helps serve food, school groups sell food, the scout group sells drinks and many more.
+Whether it is local community groups or local businesses; many local organisations are involved in the running of the Australian Camp Oven Festival.
+These groups either sell their goods to you or are paid by the ACOF committee for their services, e.g. the footy club helps serve food, school groups sell food, the scout group sells drinks and many more.

-Also the committee is committed to buying locally where ever possible.
+Also the ACOF committee is committed to buying locally wherever possible.
 We are lucky to have great retailers in Millmerran.

 The committee of the Australian Camp Oven Festival is made up of volunteers.

 When you enter the festival all main stage entertainment and demonstrations by various groups are paid for.
 Available to purchase on site is: food, merchandise, goods from stall holders and raffles.
 Some onsite competitions will have a small entry fee.

 The early spring weather on the Darling Downs can be unpredictable.
 The weather can range from hot and dusty days through to cool/cold evenings.
 Visitors should come prepared for any eventuality.